Southern California drywall strike: Background

 In the early 1980s, workers in the drywall industry in Southern California became predominantly Mexican as California contractors exploited nonunion immigrant labor during the state's construction boom, which drove down the costs of building.
 Wages for drywall workers fell from 9 cents per square foot in the 1970s to 4 and a half cents per square foot in the 1990s.
-As described by George Lipsitz, "one in four Southern California drywall workers was a Mexican when the job as unionized and high paying, but when contractors broke the union and lowered wages, Mexicans accounted for nine of ten drywall workers."
+As described by George Lipsitz, "one in four Southern California drywall workers was a Mexican when the job was unionized and high paying, but when contractors broke the union and lowered wages, Mexicans accounted for nine of ten drywall workers."
 With this change in demographics, employers dropped pensions, insurance, and cut wages of workers in an effort to minimize overall costs.
 Lipsitz identifies that "because many of the workers were undocumented migrants, cash pay predominated the industry, allowing employers to pocket collectively as much as two billion dollars a year in income taxes, social security, and worker's compensation payments."
 In addition, knowing that workers who could be deported are in no position to complain about violations of minimum-wage and hour laws or environmental regulations, employers regularly mistreated drywall workers, sometimes even refusing to pay them for work they had already performed."

 By 1992, drywall hangers were receiving an average of $300 a week, a wage that could not sustain their families.
 Most of the workers came from the same region in Mexico, brought into the country by a third party who then took a cut of their paychecks.
 During this period, the drywall hangers were practicing circular migration where they would be brought back into the United States when there was work and then return to their families in Mexico.
 While the workers were clearly disadvantaged, their close-knit community and ability to relate to each other aided in their ability to organize into the movement that restored their rights as workers.
 The drywall hangers followed the example of the recent Justice for Janitors movement in Los Angeles, another Hispanic group demanding fair working conditions, as precedent.